Links to more sites

 - RNIB: supporting blind and partially sighted people - the RNIB offers practical support and advice to anyone with a sight problem.

-It now incorporates the RNIB National Library Service (previously the National Library for the Blind), which aims to ensure that visually impaired people have equal access to information as sighted people.
+It now incorporates the RNIB Braille and Large Print Library Service, which aims to ensure that visually impaired people have equal access to information as sighted people.

 - Calibre Audio Library - a free postal library of recorded books for people unable to read ordinary print.